|Ending the First Day||Geology Station A|

 130:24:03 Shepard: They're not really too bad.
 They're probably no more than 3 or 4 feet maximum dimension.

 [Jones - "This is hilarious.
 You started it with 'how many of those big boulders do you want, Fred?' and even old Deke had to get in it.
 And what's this about 'how much have you been eating lately'?"]130:24:10 Haise: Okay.
-In about a minute, Kitty Hawk will be going around the corner (to start the next Farside pass) and we won't have our configuration problem, and we'll be able to proceed after that with the comm check.
+In about one minute, Kitty Hawk will be going around the corner (to start the next Farside pass) and we won't have our configuration problem, and we'll be able to proceed after that with the comm check.

 [Mitchell - "Fred was always needling me about being a little chubby.
 I never was, particularly, but that's what he'd needle me about."]